Team building and management

 Poor Facilitation or Weak Leadership During the Activity

-An inexperienced facilitator or one unable to read the group can turn a promising activity into a failure.
-The absence of clear guidance leads to distraction, lack of motivation, and missed learning opportunities.
+An inexperienced facilitator or one who cannot read the group can turn a promising activity into a failure.
+The absence of clear guidance leads to dispersion, lack of motivation, and missed learning opportunities.

 How to Design Effective Team Dynamics

 Design is what makes the difference between the success and failure of team dynamics.
-Strategic planning ensures that the experience generates tangible results and is perceived as an investment rather than an expense.
+Strategic planning ensures that the experience generates tangible results and is perceived as an investment, not an expense.

 Align the Activity with the Company's Challenges and Culture